kubernetes-sigs/usage-metrics-collector/README.md

   - Scrape utilization at 1s intervals as raw metrics
   - Perform aggregations on the 1s interval metrics (e.g. get the p95 1s utilization sample for all replicas of a workload)

+## Exposed Metrics

+A sample of the exposed metrics is available in [METRICS.md].

 ## Getting started

 ### Installing into a cluster